luangjokaj/wordpressify/README.md

 # WordPress Theme Builder

 A build system for developing WordPress themes using Gulp.
-The build runs a local PHP Web Server, all you need to run your local development environment is a mysql database, which you can get for free at: [FreeSQLDatabase](http://www.freesqldatabase.com/)
+On the development environment the build runs a local PHP web server, it uses Babel transpiler for JavaScript and it bundles CSS with PostCSS and CSSNext.
+You will still need a sql database, which you can get for free at: [FreeSQLDatabase](http://www.freesqldatabase.com/) or run it by yourself.

 ![Wordpress Theme Builder](http://i.imgur.com/ml9KHWN.png)